RogerLiNing/baidu_index/README.md

 - [x]  run `pipenv update` , `pipenv shell` and `python`

-# A simple use examples
+# A simple use example
 ```python
 from baidu_index import Client